starwit/lj-projectbuilder/docs/templates-howto.md

 #### 2. Start ProjectBuilder

-Next, you have to download and start projectbuilder.
+Next, you have to download and start ProjectBuilder.
 You can build your own apptemplates by using the so called site in the projectBuilder.

 #### 3. Configure Apptemplate